John Vincent Cain

-John Vincent Cain (1907–September 1940) was a British civilian aviator, AWOL soldier, convicted petty criminal and confidence man who appeared as an unreliable narrator in newspaper coverage of 1930s European international relations.
+John Vincent Cain (1907 – 7 August 1940) was a British civilian aviator, AWOL soldier, convicted petty criminal, and confidence man who appeared as an unreliable narrator in newspaper coverage of 1930s European international relations.
 He may (or may not) have been involved in delivering planes and weapons to both sides of the Spanish Civil War.
 He was also apparently a passenger on the plane from which Max Wenner fell to his death in 1937.
+He himself committed suicide when about to be arrested in 1940.

+Biography

+Born in 1907, at Romford, Essex, son of Ernest Harry Cain and his wife Ada Eleanor (née Newman), Cain's schooling in childhood was disturbed by ill-health, he attended a preparatory school from where, aged 12, he was expelled after a sexual incident with a school's master.
+He was found another school where at 16 he was reportedly involved in "another unfortunate incident".
+Cain was reportedly convicted on "false pretences" charges in 1927 at which time he moved to Australia and New Zealand for seven years.